pivotal/docs-tap/getting-started.md

 2. To ensure your extension assists you with iterating on the correct project, configure its settings using the following instructions:

- 	* Within VSCode, go to Preferences > Settings > Extensions > Tanzu.
+ 	* Within Visual Studio Code, go to Preferences > Settings > Extensions > Tanzu.
  	* In the **Local Path** field, provide the path to the directory containing the Tanzu Java Web App.
  	* In the **Source Image** field, provide the destination image repository to publish an image containing your workload source code.
 	For example, `gcr.io/myteam/tanzu-java-web-app-source`.